crysalead-js/dom-layer/README.md

 var root = new Tag("div", { props: { id: "message" } }, [new Text('Hello World')]);
 ```

-`Tag` takes as first parameter the tag name you wan't to represent.
-The second parameter is an options object and the last parameter is an array of children (it can also be a factory function which returns a children array).
+`Tag` takes as first parameter the tag name to represent.
+The second parameter is an options object and the last parameter is an array of children (but can also be a function which returns a children array).

-This is the verbose way to build a virtual tree but you can build your how abstraction on top of it to generete such trees in a painless way.
-React uses JSX for example but it would be also possible to make it work with some old school html templating.
+This is the verbose way to build a virtual tree but you can now build your own abstraction on top of it.
+React uses JSX for example but it would be possible to make it work with some old school html templating.

 ### The `Tag`'s options parameter

-The `Tag` node is configurable with the `options` parameter and the configurable options are the following:
+The `Tag` node is configurable with the `options` parameter and the values are the following:

 ```js
 {